 Roundtable 2 -- November 2017 at Dubrovnik

-The program is an endeavour to rediscover the marvellous capacities of mind as humanity has originally discovered, developed and applied them.
-It aims to broaden the range and enhance the quality of our thinking by making conscious the implicit assumptions and barriers that confine it within narrow boundaries and the characteristic types of errors and omissions they give rise to.
+The program was an endeavour to rediscover the marvellous capacities of mind as humanity has originally discovered, developed and applied them.
+It aimed to broaden the range and enhance the quality of our thinking by making conscious the implicit assumptions and barriers that confine it within narrow boundaries and the characteristic types of errors and omissions they give rise to.

-The meeting will examine and evaluate the nature of mental processes, the capacity of mental faculties and characteristics, errors and limitations in the way they are utilized.
-The objective is for participants to understand the way mind works and ways it can work more effectively and creatively to see greater possibilities and actualize them.
-Concise case studies from different fields will be presented and discussed in order to develop insights and draw conclusions on the characteristics and limitations of mind.
-The meeting will explore ways to promote integrated forms of thinking that will foster original thinking, creativity and intuitive ways of knowing.
+The meeting examined and evaluated the nature of mental processes, the capacity of mental faculties and characteristics, errors and limitations in the way they are utilized.
+The objective was for participants to understand the way mind works and ways it can work more effectively and creatively to see greater possibilities and actualize them.
+Concise case studies from different fields were presented and discussed in order to develop insights and draw conclusions on the characteristics and limitations of mind.
+The meeting explored ways to promote integrated forms of thinking that will foster original thinking, creativity and intuitive ways of knowing.